-We now know that many, if not most, cases of autism spectrum disorer (ASD) are a chemically-induced injury which occurs when babies with oxidative stress are given acetaminophen.
+Based on the scientific evidence we now know that many, if not most, cases of autism are a chemically-induced injury which occurs when babies and children with oxidative stress are given acetaminophen (commonly branded Tylenol in the U.S.).

 You Can Be the Change